Dicamba: Use on dicamba-tolerant crops

 Arkansas and Missouri banned the sale and use of dicamba in July 2017 in response to complaints of crop damage due to drift.
 Monsanto responded by arguing that not all instances of crop damage had been investigated and a ban was premature.
 Monsanto sued the state of Arkansas to stop the ban, but the case was dismissed in February 2018.
 It has also been acknowledged that the use of dicamba had increased since 2017.
-Complaints against dicamba accelerated after the EPA approved a Monsanto-created soybean which could tolerate it in 2016.
-The soybean was a part of Monsanto's Xtend products.